kennytran10/portfolio/README.md

 Before joining The Beck Group, I served as an Apple Support College Program At Home Advisor, specializing in troubleshooting for iOS and macOS.
 Here, I achieved a 100% customer satisfaction score, reflecting my dedication to quality service and technical problem-solving.

-Looking forward, my goal is to specialize in cybersecurity or IT audit, contributing to the protection of sensitive data in dynamic, high-stakes environments.
-I am passionate about technology, constantly expanding my knowledge in coding and cybersecurity practices.
-In my spare time, I enjoy writing articles on cybersecurity trends and exploring new tech innovations, dedicated to making a lasting impact in the tech field.
+Looking forward, my goal is to specialize in cybersecurity or IT audit, contributing to protecting sensitive data in dynamic, high-stakes environments.
+I am passionate about technology and constantly expanding my knowledge in coding and cybersecurity practices.
+In my spare time, I enjoy writing articles on cybersecurity trends and exploring new tech innovations, and I am dedicated to making a lasting impact in the tech field.

 ### Education
 - B.S., Computer Information Systems and Technology | The University of Texas at Dallas (_May 2026_)